rcy/tools-docs/tools/graphql-server/subscriptions.md

 });
 ```

-<h2 id="adding-subscriptions">Adding Subscription</h2>
+<h2 id="adding-subscriptions">Adding Subscriptions to the schema</h2>

-Adding GraphQL subscriptions to your application is simple, since subscriptions definition is the same as Query and Mutation: your can customize the publication data with a selection set and add arguments:
+Adding GraphQL subscriptions to your GraphQL schema is simple, since subscriptions definition is the same as Query and Mutation: your can customize the publication data with a selection set and add arguments:

 You need to create a root schema definition and a root resolver for your `Subscription` root, just like with Query/Mutation: